Dr Michele Hilton Boon

 - Research Associate (MRC/CSO Social & Public Health Sciences Unit)

-Research Interests: systematic review methods, regression discontinuity designs, critical appraisal, assessment and synthesis of non-randomised studies, guideline development, evidence informed policy, public health, breast cancer (prevention, risk prediction, screening), prevention of alcohol-related harms, fifth wave public health, healthcare improvement.
+Research Interests: health policy evaluation, natural experiments, systematic review methods, sugar-sweetened beverage taxation, cancer prevention, CVD prevention, breast cancer (prevention, risk prediction, screening), fifth wave public health, healthcare improvement.

-Expertise: Systematic reviews, critical appraisal of RCTs and non-randomised studies, synthesis of natural experiments, regression discontinuity, guideline development, GRADE summary of findings, quality standards and indicators, literature searching, qualitative methods.
+Expertise: Systematic reviews, non-randomised studies, natural experiments, regression discontinuity, guideline development, GRADE, healthcare quality standards and indicators, qualitative methods.

 2019 Luiza Gasparino, MSc Global Health, "Evaluation of salt reduction programmes in low- and middle-income countries: a methodological review."

 I teach RSDA6185, "Systematic Reviews - From Protocol to Publication."
 Past teaching includes courses on health policy and numerous systematic review and guideline methodology workshops.